shriram-esh/current_affairs/README.md

 7. **(Optional)** Heroku needs a Procfile to know how to run the application.
 A default one has already been created in the repository.
 If you want to customize your application further, you can edit the Procfile.

-8. Ensure you are on the branch you would like to push to Heroku using `git branch -a`.
-If not, `git switch <branch-name>` switches branches.
-The main branch is a basic version of the game, while the with_events branch has more features.
+8. Ensure you are on the branch you would like to push to Heroku using `git branch -a`, for the version of the game with the most features, please be on the branch called 'with_events'.
+If you are not already on this branch type,  `git switch with_events` to switch branches.

-9. Run `git push heroku main:<branch-name>` this will push your code to the Heroku server. **This may take a couple of minutes.**
+9. Run `git push heroku with_events:main` this will push your code to the Heroku server. **This may take a couple of minutes.**

 ### Start Server